Mount Kailash Helicopter Support Tour

 • Scenic helicopter flight through the remote Himalayan region of Nepal and Tibet

-• Sightseeing in Kathmandu with visits to ancient temples, monasteries and UNESCO world heritage sites
+• Sightseeing in Kathmandu with visits to ancient temples, monasteries and UNESCO World Heritage Sites

 • A quicker and less exhausting way to reach Mount Kailash compared to the traditional overland journey